 Q: What are the Justices' stands on particular issues such as abortion and the death penalty?

 A: Canon 7 of the Code of Judicial Conduct forbids the Justices from saying how they will decide future cases, because they must remain truly impartial.
 However, their votes in prior cases are available on the Opinions Page.

 Q: How can I learn more about the Justices backgrounds?

 A: Biographies of the Justices are available on this website.

 Q: How did Florida decide to use the merit retention election system?

 A: In the mid-1970s, Florida's voters overwhelmingly approved a constitutional amendment requiring that the merit retention system be used for all appellate judges.
 This vote came after the public became concerned about abuses that occurred because of the earlier system of contested elections.

 Q: Where can I find results from prior merit retention elections?

-A: The Florida Division of Elections maintains a searchable Database of prior election results since 1978.
+A: The Florida Division of Elections maintains a searchable Database of prior election results from prior elections.
 Note that merit retention elections only occur during the General Elections in even-numbered years if any Justices are nearing the end of their terms.